-Loulouka is an all-organic baby formula.
-All ingredients are sourced in Switzerland under European Union certified organic standards and the formula is produced there aswell2.
-Therefore, the raw materials don't travel far and are processed right in the country where they are farmed, remaining in the highest possible quality without being exposed to diverse conditions during transport.
+Loulouka is an organic baby formula made with ingredients sourced from Switzerland under European Union certified organic standards and the formula is produced there as well2.
+Therefore, the raw materials don't travel far and are processed right in the country where they are farmed, remaining in the highest possible quality without being exposed to diverse transport conditions.

 At least 95% of the agricultural ingredients of processed foods must stem from organic production in order for a finished product to be able to hold the EU organic logo5.